OpenClassrooms-Student-Center/Software-Architect-Project-5/artefacts/architecture/vision/README.md

 The purpose of this section is to describe the detailed objectives that need to be fulfilled by Foosus' target state architecture.

-The previous section covered the underlying business problem, whereas this section details the objectives, for the architecture solution, that will resolve the business problem.

 We want to drive Foosus' marketing campaigns in a number of major cities, with the confidence that our platform will remain usable, responsive and deliver a first class customer experience.
 In order to achieve this we need to architect a solution and governance process which helps us deliver the business' current set of goals and overall vision.

 # Environment and Process Models